 - Cannot be automatically expanded or shrunk to create Acronis Secure Zone.
 Windows Disk Management utility (Start - diskmgmt.msc) can be used instead to manually shrink the encrypted and unlocked disk to free up disk space for Acronis Secure Zone creation.

-- Restrict Acronis Try&Decide feature usage, regardless of any planned Try&Decide settings
+- Restrict Acronis Try&Decide feature usage, regardless of any planned Try&Decide settings: Try&Decide cannot work when a partition in your system is encrypted with BitLocker.

 - Survival Kit creation may require re-formatting the external disk, if it is encrypted with Bitlocker and unlocked